clojure-vim/neovim-client/README.md

 # neovim-client

-A Neovim client library for creating plugins written in Clojure, using msgpack-rpc.
+A Neovim client library for creating plugins written in Clojure, using msgpack-rpc + a sample plugin.

 Note that this is pretty much reference implementation quality at best -- nothing Clojars worthy as yet.

-## TODO

-* Response error handling.
-* More higher-level nvim api.
+The ultimate goal here is the easiest, most effective possible Vim plugins written with Clojure.

 ## Dependencies